Large generation and batteries

-Further information on the process to connect is available in Part B of our Information Pack Embedded Generation 5MW and Above (PDF 619.0 kb)
+Further information on the process to connect is available in our Embedded Generation Information Pack 2018-19 (PDF 2.8 mb)

 These embedded generating systems can range from an EG system to help manage your demand on our network to large scale commercial renewable energy EG Systems who buy and sell in the NEM.

 The connection process under Chapter 5 of the NER applies to: